Advertisement

 Official Application

-Contact Peoria Housing Authority directly at (309) 676-8736 to request an application.
+Contact Peoria Housing Authority directly to request an application.
 Applications are always free — never pay anyone to apply on your behalf.

 Contact the housing authority directly for application information.